Outlaws of Thunder Junction | A Pleasant Family Outing

 Gisa went to the creature, stroking its beak lovingly.
 It nuzzled into her hand as she cast a venomous smile at Geralf.
 "All right, brother dear, your turn," she said.
 "Or did you forget the conducting wires?"

-"You know I've used my stock of victus vitae," he said, refusing to rise to her bait.
+"You know I've used my stock of viscus vitae," he said, refusing to rise to her bait.
 "I'll have to obtain a mount via more mundane methods."

 "You're going to buy one?"
 She made the word sound obscene.